Luka-R-Lukacevic/prosperity2/README.md

 </details>

 For the open-source tools we want to again give credit to [Jasper van Merle](https://github.com/jmerle).
 For this write up we followed the outline of the excellent report by the second place finish of [linear utility](https://github.com/ericcccsliu/imc-prosperity-2).
+Some of the ideas were the ones featured from last years second place, the [Stanford Cardinals](https://github.com/ShubhamAnandJain/IMC-Prosperity-2023-Stanford-Cardinal/tree/main).